mathiasertl/django-ca/docs/source/docker.rst

 Start django-ca
 ***************

-After configuration, start service dependencies, django-ca itself and finally nginx, then create an admin user and some initial certificate authorities.
+After configuration, start service dependencies, django-ca itself and finally NGINX, then create an admin user and some initial certificate authorities.

 Start dependencies